evolvingstuff/vdw2/content/posts/exercise-and-vitamin-d-are-synergistic-many-studies.md

 Improving the Vitamin D Receptor

- **<a href="/posts/ways-to-improve-healthvitamin-d-is-the-3rd-most-important-contributor-to-health-exercise-is-the-2nd" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Ways to improve health|Vitamin D is the 3rd most important contributor to health, Exercise is the 2nd">Ways to improve health|Vitamin D is the 3rd most important contributor to health, Exercise is the 2nd</a>**
+ **<a href="/posts/ways-to-improve-health" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Ways to improve health">Vitamin D is the 3rd most important contributor to health, Exercise is the 2nd</a>**

 <img src="/attachments/d3.mock.jpg" alt="image" width="500">